Skip to main content

 Go to Add media > Create gallery.

-Select the images you plan to insert.
+Select the images to insert.

-Configure the following Gallery settings:
+Configure Gallery settings:

 • Link to: Attachment Page